Estimated reading time: 15 minutes

 Handling Difficult Team Members

 Sometimes, good employees can turn into disruptive employees.
-When this happens, identify the signs and body language, and take corrective actions.
+When this happens, find the signs and body language, and take corrective actions.

 Start by examining your employee’s behavior, attitude, and performance.
 Look for any changes in these factors.
-If you notice that the employee is becoming more difficult to work with and arguments are becoming more frequent, then it’s time to address the issue.
+If you notice that the employee is becoming more difficult to work with, then it’s time to address the issue.

 Communicate with the employee clearly and concisely.
 Make sure you’re clear about expectations and deadlines.
 Use mediation or problem-solving techniques to try to resolve the issue.

 If this fails, consider terminating the employee’s contract.
-By taking steps to prevent future disruptions from occurring, you can foster a culture of peace and harmony within your team.
+By taking steps to prevent future disruptions from occurring, you can foster a culture of peace and harmony.

-If you identify a toxic employee, take action immediately.
+If you locate a toxic employee, take action now.
 Identifying a disruptive employee can be challenging, but take action as soon as possible.

 Do not confront the employee in public or during work hours.
-Instead, create a policy outlining how disruptive behavior will be handled and communicate this policy to the rest of the team.
+Instead, create a policy outlining how disruptive behavior will be handled and communicate this policy.

 Maintaining a positive work environment for the rest of the team is crucial.
 Create an environment where all employees feel respected and can work effectively without being interrupted or challenged by others.